 While most Community Foundation funds are endowed, it is also possible to create non-endowed funds in order to donate to a particular cause or charity immediately.

-- Donor-Advised Funds are often considered the best alternative to establishing a private foundation as they allow donors to recommend which charitable organizations are to receive grants from their funds each year and in what amounts, leaving the burden of financial and administrative management of the fund to the Community Foundation.
+Donor-Advised Funds are an ideal alternative to establishing a private foundation.
+These funds allow donors to identify which charities are to receive grants from their funds, either on their own or by tapping into the Foundation’s expertise, while leaving the burden of financial and administrative management to the Foundation.

-- Designated Funds allow donors to choose specific charitable organizations that will be ongoing beneficiaries of the annual income generated by their gifts.
+Designated Funds allow donors to specify particular charitable organizations as the ongoing beneficiaries of their gifts.

-- Impact Investing Funds help provide loans to charitable organizations, allowing the Foundation to seek out investments that provide both a financial return and a social and/or environmental benefit.
+Impact Investing Funds help provide loans to registered charities, allowing the Foundation to seek out investments that provide a financial return and a social or environmental benefit.